-I really like the ability to communicate using spoken word. 😆 Sorry guys no texting or writing down your questions.
+I really like the ability to communicate using the spoken word. ????
+Sorry guys no texting or writing down your questions.
 Overall, this seems like a pretty low barrier for entry.
-You are going to need your highschool diploma or GED no matter where you go.
+You are going to need your high school diploma or GED no matter where you go.

 Responsible for learning how to perform preventative maintenance and simple repairs in a shop environment on customer’s equipment including trucks, buses, engines, engine components, and subassemblies as instructed by senior level Truck Service Shop Technicians and Group Leaders